SamioneX/Big-Integer/README.md

 8) BigInt operator* (long  multiplier);

-The division operators throws a divisionByZero exception if the divisor is less than the dividend.
+The division operators throw a divisionByZero exception if the divisor is less than the dividend.

 9) BigInt& operator/= (const BigInt& b);